zainfarrukh/starbucks-data-capstone/README.md

 First I will study the data using various visualization techniques and then I will use:

-1) Supervised Machine Learning to predict amount to be spent in Starbucks by the customer, their average reward on offers and percentage of offers completed by each user so that decision makers can identify users on whom the offer works and can focus their efforts on those users.
+1) Supervised Machine Learning to try to predict the amount to be spent in Starbucks by the customer so that decision-makers can identify users on whom the offer works and can focus their efforts on those users.

-2) Supervised Machine Learning to classify users based on type of spenders ("high", "medium" or "low") and making offers based on that classification
+2) Supervised Machine Learning to classify users based on the type of spenders ("high", "medium" or "low") and making offers based on that classification.

 ### Evaluation matrices for ML models
 #### For Regression